penmasters/zabbix-book/docs/ch02-zabbix-installation/external-authentication.md

   Click `Update` button`.

-- Enable JIT provisioing check-box which obviously needs to be checked for this feature to work.
-It's done in our *Test LDAP server* configuration - select `Users | Authentication | LDAP settings` and clickn on our server in `Servers` section.
+- Enable JIT provisioning check-box which obviously needs to be checked for this feature to work.
+It's done in our _Test LDAP server_ configuration - select `Users | Authentication | LDAP settings` and click on our server in `Servers` section.
 After enabling this check-box we'll see some other fields related to JIT to be filled in and what we put in there depends on the method we choose to perform JIT.

 #### Group configuration method “memberOf”

-All users in our LDAP server have *memberOf* attribute which defines what LDAP groups every user belongs to, e.g. if we perform a LDAP query for *user1* user we’ll get that its *memberOf* attribute has this value:
+All users in our LDAP server have _memberOf_ attribute which defines what LDAP groups every user belongs to, e.g. if we perform a LDAP query for _user1_ user we’ll get that its _memberOf_ attribute has this value:

 **memberOf**: cn=**zabbix-admins**,ou=Group,dc=example,dc=org